-The Sports Science (SS) concentration leading to a Master of Science degree in Health and Rehabilitation Sciences is a one-year graduate program housed within the Department of Sports Medicine and Nutrition.
+The Sports Science (SS) program leads to a Master of Science degree and is a one-year graduate program housed within the school's Department of Sports Medicine and Nutrition.

 |33 credits (full or part-time*)||Program starts fall term only|